Connection Between System Parameters and Localization Probability in Network of Randomly Distributed Nodes

 IEEE Transactions on Wireless Communications

 Laddomada, Massimiliano; Daneshgaran, F.; and Mondin, M., "Connection Between System Parameters and Localization Probability in Network of Randomly Distributed Nodes" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 153.